 For her part, Mahoney says that aside from opening up options for new varietals, “We’ll just have to wait and see what impact [changing hardiness zones] had and roll with the punches.”

 For the paper published in Environmental Research Letters click here.

-Changes in hardiness zones for RCP 4.5 and RCP 8.5 over early, middle and end of 21st century time periods can be found here, along with other cool decision support tools created by Dr. Katherine Hegewisch and other folks in the Applied Climate Science Lab in collaboration with REACCH researchers.
+Changes in hardiness zones for RCP 4.5 and RCP 8.5 over early, middle and end of 21st century time periods can be found here, along with other cool decision support tools created by Dr. Katherine Hegewisch and other folks in the Climatology Lab in collaboration with REACCH researchers.